Skip to main content

 Written by Jake Rosenthal

-Updated over a week ago
+Updated over 2 weeks ago

-How to manage assistant permissions
+How to manage Assistant permissions

-1. Create assistant folders: You can manage access to Assistants by organizing them into folders.
+1. Create Assistant folders: You can manage access to Assistants by organizing them into folders.
 When creating a folder, you can choose between three access types:

 • Team can edit: Anyone in your organization can edit